autocrossblog/autocrossblog.github.io/_posts/2010-01-18-shopping-for-a-350z.md

 permalink: shopping-for-a-350z
 image:
 categories: [ 350z ]
+description: Follow the journey of a Colorado Autocross enthusiast's motivated search for a new 350z, from Craigslist hunting to potential test drives.
 ---

 So the 2010 Autocross season is starting up soon, and here in Colorado the winter series is running strong.
 I had a little incident with the #projectquattro a few weeks ago, which also has spurred along the motivation to get a 350z.

 I've been monitoring Craigslist here locally for a while now, and it appears that there is a wide variety of 350zs available here around Denver right now.
 We went north about an hour this afternoon to check out one in particular.
 [Check out the photos that I took of the car](https://www.flickr.com/photos/chammond/sets/72157623108242515/).